16 Most HAUNTED Places In Michigan | Spooky Houses | Asylum | Abandoned Attractions To Scare Years off Your Life!

 The Detroit Fisher Body Plant 21 is definitely a spooky place to visit.
 You can definitely feel the energy that used to hum in these walls when the factory was in full production.

 If you go, exercise caution and don't venture in very far.
-You never know who may be inside these buildings so it's not really safe.
+You never know who (or what) may be inside these buildings so it's not really safe.

 Read More: Detroit Things to Do and See